 The Students' Union affords a recognized means of communication between the student body and the University administration, and represents its members in all matters affecting their interests.
 It aims to promote the cultural, educational and recreational life of the University and to encourage a permanent interest among graduates in the life and progress of student activities within the University.
-The Students' Union also makes representations to government and other bodies outside the Univversity on behalf of its members.
+The Students' Union also makes representations to government and other bodies outside the University on behalf of its members.

-Membership of the Students' Union is compulsory for all registered students of the University and the annual subscription is \$17 for full-time students and \$13 for parttime students.
+Membership of the Students' Union is compulsory for all registered students of the University; the annual subscription for full-time and part-time students is set out later, in Rules and Procedures, Enrolment Procedures and Fees Schedules, section 15.
+Fees.
 All Alumni of the University are eligible for Life Membership.